dhinojosa/scala-implicits-katacoda/scala-implicit-values/step1.md

-## `implicit` Basics
+## `implicitly` Basics

-`implicit`s are like a `Map[Class[A], A]` where `A` is any object and it is tied into the scope, and it is there when you need it, hence it is implicit.
-This provide a lot of great techniques that we can use in Scala.

-`implicit`s are done per scope so in the following example, we will begin with an `implicit` value and call it from inside a method which uses a multiple parameter list where one one group would accept the value as a parameter, and the other would receive the implicit value.
+`implicitly` summons a type that has bound implicitly within the context or any parent context.

+In the following we bind an `IceCream` flavor as the flavor of the month, but we are not giving the caller of our method `orderIceCream` an opportunity the set the Flavor of the Month.
+It is hidden behind the signature.

-Enter the following into your editor
+Enter the following into your editor:

 <pre class="file" data-filename="src/MyApp.scala" data-target="replace">

 package com.xyzcorp;

+case class IceCream(name: String) case class Scoops(num:Int, flavor:IceCream)

+//Flavor of the month
+implicit val flavorOfTheMonth: IceCream = IceCream("Rainbow Sherbet")

 object MyApp extends App {

-   implicit val rate: Int = 100

-   def calcPayment(hours:Int)(implicit n:Int) = hours * n
+      def orderIceCream(num:Int) = {

-   println(calcPayment(30))
+        Scoops(num, implicitly[IceCream])
+      }
+      assert(orderIceCream(4) == (Scoops(4, IceCream("Rainbow Sherbet"))))
 }
 </pre>